anioutkazharkova/swiftuinavigator/README.md

 ## How to use:

 1. Add SwiftUI via PackageManager
-2. Add import in your files
+2. Add import to your files
 ```
 import SwiftUINavigator
 ```
-3. Make your screen Views implement IItemView protocol
+3. Make your screen Views to implement IItemView protocol

 ```
 struct SampleView: View, IItemView {